Contents

 Living With Age-Related Macular Degeneration

-If you have advanced AMD, low-vision rehabilitation can help you stay independent and keep your quality of life.
+If you have advanced AMD, low-vision rehabilitation can help you stay independent.
+It can also help you keep your quality of life.

-Even with advanced AMD, your side vision usually stays useful.
-With training and support, you can learn how to use your remaining vision as much as possible.
+Even with advanced AMD, you usually keep your side vision.
+With training and support, you can learn how to use the vision you have left.

 Key Facts About Age-Related Macular Degeneration

-• AMD is a common eye condition that affects millions of people worldwide.
+- AMD is a common eye disease.
+It affects millions of people around the world.

-• It is the main cause of central vision loss in people over 50.
+- AMD is the main cause of central vision loss in people over age 50.

-• Wet AMD usually causes vision loss that is faster and more severe than dry AMD.
+- There are two main types of AMD: dry and wet.
+Wet AMD often causes vision loss that occurs more rapidly and is more severe than dry AMD.

-• Smoking is one of the strongest risk factors for developing AMD.
+- Smoking is one of the biggest risk factors for getting AMD.

 FAQ